-Sailor and undaunted adventurer, Howard Blackburn, opened a tavern and shop on Main Street in 1886, The Old Blackburn Tavern.
-Halibut Point restaurant is located within this historic building for over three decades.
+Sailor and undaunted adventurer, Howard Blackburn, opened a local tavern and shop on Main Street in 1886 called The Old Blackburn Tavern.
+Today, Halibut Point restaurant is located within this historic building for over three decades.
 On display is some photographs of Blackburn along with the original cash register.

-Despite disabilities sustained from a harrowing voyage when he was 20 years of age, Captain Blackburn continued to complete daring voyages and operate this successful business.
+Despite Captain Blackburn’s disabilities sustained from his harrowing voyage when he was 20 years old, he continued on to complete more daring voyages and operate his successful tavern business.
 He was a beloved raconteur.
-Halibut Point restaurant has been at this location for 30 years.
-Original, contemporary fine art photography and prints are on display.

 For more on Blackburn visit The Cape Ann Museum

 Pictured Left: Howard Blackburn’s Tavern, and home, 289-91 Main Street, backing on to Vincent’s Cove.
 Designed by architect Ezra Phillips in 1900 (plans in Cape Ann Museum collection). photo c1910. photographer unknown.